neoforged/.github/primers/26.2/index.md

     - `OptionInstance`
         - `NO_ACTION` - A listener that ignores the changed value.
         - `$ValueUpdateListener` - A listener that handles what to do when an option value is changed.
+- `net.minecraft.client.data.models.BlockModelGenerators`
-- `net.minecraft.client.data.models.BlockModelGenerators#createBed` - Creates a bed with variants for the head and foot.
+    - `createBed` - Creates a bed with variants for the head and foot.
+    - `createSign` - Creates a sign with variants depending on rotation.
+    - `$BlockFamilyProvider`
+        - `customHangingSign` - Sets the hanging sign block using a custom wall variant.
+        - `hangingSign` - Sets the hanging sign block.
 - `net.minecraft.client.data.models.model`
+    - `ModelTemplates`
-    - `ModelTemplates#BED_HEAD`, `BED_FOOT` - Model templates for the bed parts.
+        - `BED_HEAD`, `BED_FOOT` - Model templates for the bed parts.
+        - `SIGN_ROT_*` - Model templates for sign rotations.
+        - `WALL_SIGN`, `WALL_HANGING_SIGN` - Model templates for wall signs.
+        - `HANGING_SIGN_ROT_*` - Model templates for hanging sign rotations.
+        - `ATTACHED_HANGING_SIGN_ROT_*` - Model templates for attached hanging sign rotations.
     - `TextureMapping#bed` - Creates a texture map for a bed-like model.
+- `net.minecraft.client.multiplayer`
-- `net.minecraft.client.multiplayer.ClientChunkCache#flipEmptySectionUpdates` - Updates the section arrays to their next index, clearing them for use.
+    - `ClientChunkCache#flipEmptySectionUpdates` - Updates the section arrays to their next index, clearing them for use.
+    - `MultiPlayerGameMode#spectatorNoAction` - Sends a message saying that the client spectator is not spectating an entity.
 - `net.minecraft.client.particle`
     - `GeyserBaseParticle` - The base particle for a geyser.
     - `GeyserEruptionParticle` - The particle for when a geyser is erupting.